project-march/tutorials/index.rst

 How to use the tutorials
 ------------------------
-The tutorials are designed to provide hands-on experience with ROS and the March exoskeleton.
+The tutorials are designed to provide hands-on experience with ROS and the |march|.
 Here is an overview of the different types of tutorials.

 Create your workspace